wheatleyinabox/9999999/README.md

 This repository will be home to everything in my personal collection of everything I do online!

-Keeping in the spirit of the classic era of the web, I'm only allowed to use HTML, CSS, JS, and PHP!
+Keeping in the spirit of the classic era of the web, I'm only allowed to use HTML, CSS, and JS!
+(And maybe more down the line...)
-(and maybe some SMALL additions that aren't WHOLE frameworks... ([cebe/markdown](https://github.com/cebe/markdown)?
-CommonMark PHP?
-Markdown PHP?
-Parsedown?)

 Other than a home page, [essentially my carrd](https://wheatleyinabox.carrd.co/), the site includes the following: